Sun-haitao666/Source-code-of-IQA-software/README.md

 The executable (.exe) file of IQA is available in (), which can be run independently on Windows system.
 The method of using IQA was shown in the file of 'Simple demonstration of using the IQA software.pdf'.
 Two images and a calibration file used in the demonstration file were provided in the folder of 'Demonstration files'.
+The code of IQA is open source (MIT License).
+It was developed using Python 3.8 64-bit